emwap/stream-paper/paper.md

 ## Relation to Functional Streams

-It turns out that the functional representation of streams can be recovered from out new, monadic representation.
+The functional representation of streams can be recovered from our monadic representation.
 It is an interesting excercise because it sheds new light on the monadic represenation.
 Consider again the type `M (M a)`.
 The outer and the inner monads are the same.
 But they don't have to be.
 We could imagine a representation